-Board.

-Committee Current Members Primary Responsibilities • Oversees the orientation programme for newly elected directors. • Reviews annually Morgan Stanley's Corporate Governance Policies. • Oversees and approves the process and guidelines for the annual evaluation of performance and effectiveness of the Independent Lead Director, the Board and its committees. • Reviews and approves related person transactions in accordance with Morgan Stanley's Related Person Transactions Policy. • Reviews the director compensation programme. • Reviews Morgan Stanley's Corporate Political Activities Policy Statement and oversees political activities, Morgan Stanley's significant lobbying priorities and expenditures attributable to lobbying activities in the U.S., and expenditures related to principal U.S. trade associations. • Oversees Morgan Stanley's philanthropic programmes and social responsibility, and environmental and sustainability matters.
-Operations and Technology Jami Miscik (Chair), Hironori Kamezawa, Shelley B. Leibowitz, Stephen J. Luzco, Perry M. Traquina • Oversees Morgan Stanley's operations and technology strategy, including trends that may affect such strategy. • Reviews the major operations and technology risk exposures of Morgan Stanley, including information security, fraud and cybersecurity risks, and the steps the management has taken to monitor and control such exposures. • Reviews the operations and technology budget and significant operations and technology expenditures and investments.
+- Identifies and recommends candidates for election to the Board. - Oversees the orientation programme for newly elected directors. - Reviews annually Morgan Stanley's Corporate Governance Policies. - Oversees and approves the process and guidelines for the annual evaluation of performance and effectiveness of the Independent Lead Director, the Board and its committees. - Reviews and approves related person transactions in accordance with Morgan Stanley's Related Person Transactions Policy. - Reviews and approves directors' service on other public or private company boards and committees and changes in director circumstances. - Reviews the director compensation programme. - Reviews Morgan Stanley's Corporate Political Activities Policy Statement and oversees political activities, Morgan Stanley's significant lobbying expenditures priorities and attributable to lobbying in the U.S., and expenditures related principal U.S. trade associations. - Reviews shareholder proposals relating to governance, social responsibility and environmental matters and management's proposed response to such proposals. - Oversees ESG matters, as appropriate, and Morgan Stanley's philanthropic programmes.